 Skinny tires: Tires on a road bike are typically 23mm or 25mm, with some endurance orientated tires at 28mm.
-It's rare for tires on road bikes to be any larger than 30mm although touring and 'all-road' bikes require the extra width for security and grip when off-road.
+It's rare for tyres on road bikes to be larger than 30mm, although touring and 'gravel' bikes require the extra width for security and grip when off-road.

 Multiple gears: Road bikes will normally have two cogs on the front crank set and up to 11 gears on the rear cassette providing up to 22 gears.
 The large span of gears allows riders to cover any kind of profile no matter how steep and make riding easy (or hard) if they choose.